Bring Your Own Theatre Productions, Incorporated

 PARLIAMENTARY AUTHORITY

-The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern BYOT in all cases to which they are applicable and in which they are not inconsistent with the Articles of Incorporation and these Bylaws and any special rules of order the Board may adopt by affirmative vote of the Staff.
+The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern BYOT in all cases to which they are applicable and in which they are not inconsistent with the Articles of Incorporation and these Bylaws and any special rules of order the Staff may adopt by affirmative vote.

 ARTICLE XII